-Sunday When we Liberal Democrats do abolish the trolls on Tanticipate that many of my reader the Severn Bridge, I anticipate that many of my readers will visit that delightful part of the world.
+Sunday When we Liberal Democrats do abolish the trolls on the Severn Bridge, I anticipate that many of my readers will visit that delightful part of the world.
 There is, however, one phenomenon that occurs there of which you should beware.